 Author’s telephone interviews with Fred Caligiuri, June 30, 2003, and April 3, 2013.

 1 On October 22, 2017, Fred Caligiuri attained age 99.
-With the death of Bobby Doerr on November 13, 2017, Fred Caligiuri is 98 years old and stands No. 3 on the list of oldest-living Major League Baseball players.
+With the death of Bobby Doerr on November 13, 2017, Fred Caligiuri stands No. 2 on the list of oldest-living Major League Baseball players.

 2 West Hickory is on the Allegheny River, which rises in Potter County in north-central Pennsylvania, curls northwest into New York State, then winds south through western Pennsylvania to join the Monongahela River at Pittsburgh, forming the Ohio River.
 At least in the first half of the 20th century, the distance between West Hickory and Pittsburgh could be described just as easily as 110 light-years as 110 miles.